Moving to Brentwood: Brentwood, TN Relocation & Homebuyer Guide

-Posted by Gary Ashton on Wednesday, May 5th, 2021 at 11:45am.
+Posted by Gary Ashton on Thursday, February 22nd, 2024 at 11:45am.

 The city of Brentwood is just a few miles south of Nashville, the country music capital of the world.
 In fact, Brentwood is actually a suburb of the state's capital.
 Home to over 41,000 residents, Brentwood is well-loved by the individuals who have chosen to grow roots in the area.
 The city offers a number of restaurants, bars, parks, and activities for residents to enjoy throughout the year.
-Despite its proximity to the large city of Nashville, Brentwood offers its residents a rural feel in most neighborhoods.
-For those planning a move to the area, the following information details all there is to know about relocating to Brentwood.

 Cost of Living in Brentwood

 Over 90% of residents in Brentwood own their homes, which has created a competitive rental market.
 Whether renting an apartment, condo, or home, few units are available and those that are boast a high monthly rent.
-A studio begins at $1,200 and the average one-bedroom apartment starts at $1,310.
+A studio begins at $1,200, and the average one-bedroom apartment starts at $1,310.
 Single-family home rental prices range from $1,590 to $2,510 or more.

 The average resident in Brentwood receives an annual salary of $63,000.
 A household in Brentwood can expect to generate $151,722, which is over $100,000 more than the average United States household.
 Better still, Tennessee does not have a state income tax, which saves Brentwood residents 4.6% of their income on average every year.
 However, the Brentwood area does have a high sales tax of 9.3%, which is 2% higher than the United States average.
 Overall, the high salaries and lack of income tax do significantly counteract the high cost of living in Brentwood.